oshaughnessy/sierramountainll/_pages/volunteers.md

 1. First, see the [Volunteer](https://www.sierramountainll.com/Default.aspx?tabid=716513&familyid=1280771057954850150&subctl=volunteersinfo){:target="_blank"}
     section in Sports Connect and **sign up for a position** there.

+   That page has a place to upload your ID and some other clearances, like a certificate from Safe Sport and a few others (see below).
+   When you have those done, you'll need to come back here to upload them so we can check them.

 2. Be aware that all volunteers who spend significant time with kids must go through a **background check**.
 The league will submit this for you using your registration info.
 See "Background Checks" below.